Verifiable racing

 Verify any race in one click

 Drop a race ID into the verification page below and we run the full re-execution in your browser.
-Result is shown alongside the on-chain outcome — green ✓ when they match, red diff when they don’t.
+Result is shown alongside the recorded outcome — green ✓ when they match, red diff when they don’t.

 Why this matters